-This state is entered via the processor setting the ENABLE_LP bit in the serial interface and then raising the LOW_PWR pin.
-The TPS65011 actually uses the rising edge of the internal signal formed by a logical AND of the LOW_PWR and ENABLE LP signals to enter low power mode.
+This state is entered via the processor setting the ENABLE LP bit in the serial interface (see the VDCDC1 register) and then raising the LOW_PWR pin.
+The TPS65012 actually uses the rising edge of the internal signal formed by a logical AND of the LOW_PWR and ENABLE LP signals to enter low power mode.
 The VMAIN switching converter remains active, but the VCORE converter may be disabled in low power mode via the serial interface by setting the LP_COREOFF bit in the VDCDC2 register.
 If left enabled, the VCORE voltage is set to the value predefined by the CORELP0/1 bits in the VDCDC2 register.
-The LDO10FF/nSLP and LDO20FF/nSLP bits in the VREGS1 register determine whether the LDOs are turned off or put in a reduced power mode (transient speed-up circuitry disabled in order to minimize quiescent current) in low power mode.
-All TPS65011 features remain addressable via the serial interface.
-TPS65011 can exit this state either due to an undervoltage condition at VCC, due to BATT_COVER going low, due to an OVERTEMP condition, by the processor deasserting the LOW_POWER pin, or by the user activating the HOT_RESET pin or the PB_ONOFF pin.
+The LDO1OFF/nSLP and LDO2OFF/nSLP bits in the VREGS1 register determine whether the LDOs are turned off or put in a reduced power mode (current limits are reduced and the transient speed-up circuitry disabled in order to minimize quiescent current) in low power mode.
+All TPS65012 features remain addressable via the serial interface.
+TPS65012 can normally exit this state either by the processor deasserting the LOW_POWER pin, or by the user activating the HOT_RESET pin or the PB_ONOFF pin.
+If both LDOs are set to be disabled in low power mode, then this mode must be left by activating the HOT_RESET pin or the PB_ONOFF pin.
+An undervoltage condition at VCC, or an OVERTEMP condition, or BATT_COVER going low forces the TPS65012 to transit to State 4: WAIT.